eReuse/IdHub/README.md

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU Affero General Public License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Further Reading